How to Keep Spiders Out of Your Bedroom

 11. Use spider catchers

-A little kinder to our six-legged friends, spider catchers can be easily set up around your home to safely capture any creepy crawlies you encounter.
+A little kinder to our six-legged friends, spider catchers can be easily set up around your home to capture any creepy crawlies you encounter safely.
 Once trapped, you can release them far away from your space, ensuring both your peace of mind and their well-being.
 It’s a humane alternative to squashing them, and although it requires a bit more effort, you’ll be left feeling good knowing they’ve been relocated without harm.

 12. Keep your garden tidy